italoboy/Full-Weatherline-Widget/README.md

           units: "Fahrenheit"
           units: "Imperial"

+ 7. HoursToShow : number > Number of predicted hours to show, Eg: 3 = a total of 4 hours in the widget (Default: 3 for the small widget and 11 for the medium one).

+const hoursToShow = 9
+const daysToShow = 6

 Workable Widget Size: Large.

 Note: The widget preview is for dev only, so ignore it if see something unusual.